hooroo/http_api_tools/README.md

 ```

 Notice that the root is an array and the root_key a plural.
 This is the case regardless of whether a single resource
 is being represented or a collection of resources.
-This is in line with the json-api spec and generally simplifies both serialization and deserialization.
+This was at one time in line with the json-api spec (this has since changed) and generally simplifies both serialization and deserialization.

 ##### Adding Metadata
 It might be desirable to add extra metadata to the serialized response.
 For example, adding information such as limit, offset, what includes are valid etc can be helpful to a client.